 Craig Woodward’s ‘Flying Engine Stringband’ is the current incarnation of the band formerly known as Headbelly Buzzard who held an almost 20 year Friday night residency at the Railway hotel in Nth Fitzroy.
-Featuring fiddles, clawhammer banjo, guitar, Banjolin and double bass with occasional high lonesome vocalizing, Flying Engine continue the tradition of driving, hypnotic American Southern Appalachian style Old Time Stringband music for your dancing and listening pleasure.
+Featuring: Craig Woodward (fiddle, banjo, vocal), Liam Wratten (fiddle, banjo), Susan Shaw (guitar), Brett Leppik (banjolin) and Jeremy Hanley (double bass).
+Flying Engine continue the tradition of driving, hypnotic American Southern Appalachian style Old Time Stringband music for your dancing and listening pleasure.
 Check them out to see for yourself why ‘Old Time Stringband Music’ is enjoying such a strong, spirited worldwide renaissance!

 The Devil Goat Family String Band is a Brunswick based five piece band, first formed in 2005, whose members play high-energy bluegrass and fiddle tunes like they’ve never gone out of style!
 Their contemporary arrangements of traditional tunes utilize some mighty fine vocals along with the twin fiddles of Kate Connor and Sophia Dunn, banjo of Gus Macmillan (Blue Grassy Knoll), guitar of Luke Byrnes and double bass of Fran Evans.
 They traverse the old timey and new-grass traditions, and generate a lively energy that is truly infectious to music-lovers of all generations.
 The band had to pull out of last year’s Jamboree, but are determined to play this year!